Clean Break is delighted to return to the Edinburgh Festival Fringe for 2016 with two explosive plays about the need to be seen.

 Oni and Gillian have made their home in a disused office block, finding dangerous ways to stay hidden without the authorities catching up with them.
 But now Gillian is heavily pregnant and visibility might be the only way to give her baby a chance.
 Chino Odimba’s AMONGST THE REEDS follows two friends struggling in the shadows.

-Róisín is Joint Artistic Director of Clean Break.
-She has over fifteen years experience as a theatre director working in the UK, Ireland and internationally.
-For Clean Break she has directed THICK AS THEIVES (Theatr Clwyd), JOANNE (Soho Theatre and RSC) and HOUSE/AMONGST THE REEDS (Yard Theatre).
+Róisín has over fifteen years experience as a theatre director working in the UK, Ireland and internationally.
+Previously the Joint Artistic Director for Clean Break, for the company she has directed THICK AS THEIVES (Theatr Clwyd), JOANNE (Soho Theatre and RSC) and HOUSE/AMONGST THE REEDS (Yard Theatre).

 Amongst others, Róisín has directed for The Abbey Theatre in Dublin (A TASTE OF HONEY/NO ESCAPE/ PERVE/HEARTBREAK HOUSE, The Gate Theatre Dublin (THE SNAPPER), Sheffield Theatres (AFTERPLAY’), Leeds Playhouse (YERMA), The Tricycle (THE FIELD) and as Associate Director for Sherman Theatre (BEFORE IT RAINS, SLEEPING BEAUTIES and IT'S A FAMILY AFFAIR).